iamxiann/ox-inventory-redesign/README.md

 > [!TIP]
 > These features have not yet been started or implentmented.

+- [ ] Fix the search query causing the user to walk
 - [ ] Add hotbar section when viewing another person inventory

 ---